 The Company adopted a stock option plan originally on December 12, 2018 (the "Option Plan"), as amended, under which the compensation committee of the Board (the "Compensation Committee") may from time to time in its discretion, recommend changes to the Option Plan to grant to directors, officers, employees and consultants of the Company non-transferable options to purchase common shares ("Options").
 The Board of Directors review recommendations and approve changes.
-As of the date of this filling, the Company has 1,382,629 Options outstanding.
+As of the date of this filling, the Company has 76,114 Options outstanding, and [2,129,652] Options available for future issuances.
 The Option Plan was approved by the shareholders of the Company on June 10, 2019.

-The following table provides information with respect to options outstanding under our Plan as at December 31, 2022:
+The following table provides information with respect to options outstanding under our Plan as at December 31, 2023: